lurdnDolz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+7. Global variable -> script that creates a new global variable.
 6. Local variable -> script that creates a new local variable.
 5. Local variables -> script that lists all local variables and environment variables, and functions
 4. Global variables -> script that lists environment variables.